MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/compat/telemetry-dashboard-worksheet-reference.md

 Also, you should be aware that Windows 8 is now supported on ARM-based architectures.
 If your organization has users who have Office on these computers, you can now keep track of that information in the **Deployments** worksheet.
 You can create custom reports to obtain richer information about who is using these computers, what issues they may be experiencing, and so on.

+<a name="custom_report"> </a>

 ## Custom report worksheet
-<a name="custom_report"> </a>

 When you select the **Create custom report** button on the **Custom report** worksheet, Telemetry Dashboard connects to multiple tables and creates relationships for you to use in a PivotTable.
-If you have never used a PivotTable before, you can learn more in [Tutorial: PivotTable data analysis using a Data Model in Excel 2013](https://go.microsoft.com/fwlink/?LinkID=279531).
+If you have never used a PivotTable before, you can learn more in [Tutorial: PivotTable data analysis using a Data Model in Excel](https://go.microsoft.com/fwlink/?LinkID=279531).

 ## Related topics
 [Compatibility and telemetry in Office](compatibility-and-telemetry-in-office.md)